sentinel-hub/collections/collections/land-surface-temperature/sandbox-data.md

 TODO: add links
 -->

-<p>Land Surface Temperature (LST) provides twice-daily measurements of land surface temperature with high spatial resolution and consistency.
-LST data eliminates the need to maintain large networks of physical sensors, reduces the impact of cloud cover on measurements, and provides a more accurate reflection of ground conditions over large areas.</p>

-<p>A collection of Land Surface Temperature for a limited area and time of interest is available with the CC-BY-SA license.</p>
+<p>This sandbox collection of Land Surface Temperature offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the CC-BY-NC license.</p>

 ## Collections